 Under Task 15, fifteen papers were completed with one or more participating country experts co-authoring each of the papers.
 Five presentations were delivered, and two supporting reports on battery technical attributes and costs were produced.
 A workshop on Batteries in Extreme Temperatures was co-hosted under Task 10 leadership in October 2012.

-The final report for Phase 1 of Task 15 has been completed and was published in February 2014.
-The report is available for download on the IA-HEV website and provides extensive details on the achievements and future of Task 15.
+The final task report for Phase 1 of Task 15 has been completed and was published in February 2014.
+The final task report is available for download on the IA-HEV website and provides extensive details on the achievements and future of Task 15.

 France, Germany, and the United States — the nations that had been actively participating at the close of Task 15 — agreed to conduct a second phase.
 Major recommendations from the Phase 1 report are to: